-The Disputed Domain Name happychewys.com was registered on May 19, 2022.
-The Complainant has supplied uncontested evidence that this Disputed Domain Name resolved to a website containing content lifted from the Complainant's official website and offering for sale pet supply products identical to the products offered by the Complainant on the Complainant's official website.
-As at October 7, 2022 the Disputed Domain Name displayed an inactive webpage.
+The Disputed Domain Name <themadewell.com> was registered on May 6, 2022.
+The Disputed Domain Name resolves to a website impersonating the Complainant's official e-commerce website and offering the Complainant's products for sale.

 5. Parties' Contentions

 A. Complainant